sapph1re/flight-tickets/README.md

 Flight dates provided by the sample data: 4 Dec 2018 - 7 Dec 2018.

-Check it out, try booking if you have some test ether in Rinkeby.
-If you don't use the [faucet](https://faucet.rinkeby.io/) to get some and come back.
+Check it out, try booking.
+If you need test ether in Rinkeby, use the [faucet](https://faucet.rinkeby.io/) to get some and come back.

 Contact me if you want to own an airline :)